-- The T-DROP participant separates from employment by an ATRS employer and is granted monthly retirement benefits. - The T-DROP participant separates from employment by an ATRS but does not apply for monthly benefits. - The T-DROP participant dies and deposits become payable to designated beneficiaries.
+- The T-DROP participant separates from employment by an ATRS employer and is granted monthly retirement benefits from ATRS or a reciprocal plan. - The T-DROP participant separates from employment (voluntary or terminated) with an ATRS employer but does not apply for monthly benefits. - The T-DROP participant dies and deposits become payable to designated beneficiaries.